Modeling Random Directions in 2D Simplex Data: Introduction

-These modeling techniques can then be extended to random directions in higher dimensions.
+These modeling techniques can also be extended to random directions in higher dimensions.
+In addition, it might be applied to data that lie on manifolds other than the simplex because any change in the data can be represented as a random movement, which can be decomposed accordingly.
 However, in this paper we shall restrict our attention to two dimensional simplex data in order to focus on the heterogeneous modeling and inference in the circular representation, which is already quite intricate.
-The rest of the paper is organized as following.
+The rest of the paper is organized as follows.
 In Section \ref{background}, we describe how the polar coordinate transformation can be used to transform distributions in $\mathbbm{R}^2$ to distributions on the circle, such as the von Mises distribution or the projected normal distribution in two dimensions.
 We also discuss some properties of these transformed distributions and extend the projected bivariate normal distribution to the projected Gaussian process.
-Following this, we more formally introduce our models in the Section \ref{Model} and describe a few properties of these models using ideas from directional statistics.
+While it is not a focus of this paper, we then introduce the higher dimension version of these distributions.
+Next, we more formally introduce our models in the Section \ref{Model} and describe a few properties of these models using ideas from directional statistics.
 We then briefly examine how to fit these models in Section \ref{sec:model_fitting}.
 We fit them to simulated and real data in Section \ref{results} and discuss these results.
-Section~\ref{sec:conclusion} summarizes the paper and discusses possible extensions.
+Section~\ref{sec:conclusion} discusses possible extensions.